 What should you do?

-If you observe suspicious activity that may relate to terrorism, contact your closest law enforcement agency or Federal Bureau of Investigation (FBI) office as soon as possible.
+If you observe suspicious activity that may relate to terrorism, contact your closest law enforcement agency or call the If You See Something, Say Something hotline at 833-446-4188.